 Our Leader, Jennifer Wigram

 Jennifer Wigram grew up in Hertfordshire, studying at Watford School of Music and leading the County Youth Orchestra for three years under Leonard Hirsch, including a performance of the Fantasia on a Theme of Thomas Tallis in the Royal Albert Hall.
 She read music at Bristol University, where she led all the orchestras and performed Vaughan William’s The Lark Ascending in the new Roman Catholic Cathedral.
 As a postgraduate student at the Royal College of Music she studied violin with Raymond Cohen.
 Since settling in St Albans, she was appointed leader of the St Albans Symphony Orchestra in 1981.
 She often takes a solo role, including a performance of Max Bruch’s 1 st Violin Concerto in St Albans Abbey in January 2002.
-Having played with the Amadeus Chamber Orchestra since 1978, she has been very pleased to lead the orchestra since the early 1990s and to work with Simon Thompson as conductor.
+Having played with the Amadeus Chamber Orchestra since 1978, she has been very pleased to lead the orchestra since the mid-1990s and to work with Simon Thompson as conductor.
 Jennifer often gives recitals, both as soloist and chamber musician, including the Wigram String Trio in which she plays alongside two of her three sons, both professional musicians.
 She teaches violin and viola, and conducts junior orchestras for whom she often arranges music.